Schools of Choice Options for Families Residing Outside Ann Arbor

 - All high school transfer students may be subject to an athletic ineligibility period per MHSAA policy.
 For more information, please contact the athletic director at the school you have been approved for Schools of Choice admission.

-- Applications are accepted anytime within the the application window timeframe.
-Applications are NOT processed on a first come, first served basis.
+- Applications are accepted anytime within the application window timeframe.
+Applications are NOT processed on a first-come, first-served basis.